 Grey: gloom | depression | conservative - formal

 Black: mysterious | powerful | sophistication – authority

 Ok, so do I want to promote creativity, communication, decision making, motivation, order, reliability, wisdom, stability, formality or authority?
 Or do I just want to think, you know what?
 Perhaps people don’t think in a certain way when they visit a website, they just want information!

 We hope you enjoy reading our blogs and tweets and are able to take away tips to use on your own digital workplaces.
-If you have any topics you'd like to discuss with us, please send an email or contact us using the form below.
+If you have any topics you'd like to discuss with us, please send an email or contact us.

 We look forward to hearing from you.